evan-buss/go-serve/readme.md

 ## Why

 I found Python's quick local network file server to be useful for transferring files in a pinch.
 The only problem is you cannot download folders.
 GoServe quickly zips folders before sending them.
+It also looks a bit nicer than the default Python file server.

 ## Usage
 ```